mcampos-quinn/mcampos-quinn.github.io/cv.md

 title: CV
 permalink: /cv/
 ---
-Here's a bit about my professional-ish history.
-There's a detailed PDF version [here](/assets/mcq.pdf)
+Here's a bit about my professional history.
+There's a more detailed PDF version [here](/assets/mcq.pdf)

 ---

 ## SUMMARY OF SKILLS
-* Seven years initiating and implementing innovative projects in metadata use and publication, from Library, Collection Management, and Digital Asset Management system migrations; to database creation and maintenance; to REST API scripting, data analysis, and Linked Data projects.
+* Initiating and implementing innovative projects in metadata use and publication, from Library, Collection Management, and Digital Asset Management system migrations; to database creation and maintenance; to REST API scripting, data analysis, and Linked Data projects.
-* Four years of experience in digital asset management including in-house and vendor digitization, and extensive work in digital preservation, including building DP infrastructure for audiovisual holdings.
+* Experience in digital asset management including in-house and vendor digitization, and extensive work in digital preservation, including building digital preseravtion infrastructure for audiovisual holdings.
-* Seven years experience creating, managing, and maintaining collections metadata in CollectionSpace and many other systems: archival description, MARC cataloging, art collection schemas, audiovisual schemas, and many special collections oriented vocabularies and data structures.
+* Experience creating, managing, and maintaining collections metadata in CollectionSpace and many other systems: archival description, MARC cataloging, art collection schemas, audiovisual schemas, and many special collections oriented vocabularies and data structures.
-* Extensive experience handling, repairing, inspecting, digitizing and cataloging archival audiovisual materials in most formats of film, analog video, and born-digital AV.
+* Experience handling, repairing, inspecting, digitizing and cataloging archival audiovisual materials in most formats of film, analog video, and born-digital AV.

 ---

 ## EDUCATION
 **Master of Library and Information Science**<br>
-*San José State University, San José, CA*
+*San José State University*
 <br>
 *2014*

 **BA with Honors, Film Studies**
 <br>
-*UC Berkeley, Berkeley, CA*
+*University of California, Berkeley*
 <br>
 *2006*